 The problems in the table are examples of low connectivity network design problems.
 Among these problems a central open question is the approximability of the Directed Steiner Tree problem.
-Surveys (to be updated soon) on high connectivity network design problems can be found at:
+Surveys on high connectivity network design problems can be found at: